-- Drive the unit to a flat, level surface and return the ground speed control levers to the middle (NEUTRAL) position to stop the unit's movement.
-Pivot the levers outward to lock them in the START/PARK position.
-This action automatically engages the parking brake. - 2.
-Disengage the PTO by pushing down on the PTO switch.
-Move the throttle control to the SLOW position and turn the ignition switch to OFF.
-Remove the key. - 3.
-Visually inspect the belt (A, Figure 48) for cracks, frayed edges, burn marks or any other damage.
-If the belt is damaged, it must be replaced. - 4.
-To replace the transmission drive belt the PTO clutch must be removed from the engine's crankshaft so it is recommended that the procedure for replacing the transmission drive belt be performed by an authorized STIHL servicing dealer.
+- Park the unit on a flat, level surface such as a concrete floor.
+Engage the parking brake, disengage the PTO, turn the ignition switch to OFF, and remove the ignition key.
+Wait for all moving parts to stop. - 2.
+Visually inspect the belt (A, Figure 46) for cracks, frayed edges, burn marks or any other damage.
+If the belt is damaged it must be replaced. - To replace the transmission drive belt the PTO clutch must be removed from the engine's crankshaft so it is recommended that the procedure for replacing the transmission drive belt be an authorized STIHL servicing dealer only service procedure.